What kind of water are leeches found in? Leeches - Life. Reproductive system, reproduction and development

 Text:

-The book of D.G.
-Zharov "Secrets of hirudotherapy"
+Book by D.G.
+Zharov "Secrets of Hirudotherapy"

-The Kiss of the Vampire book.
+Book "Vampire's Kiss".
 Authors: Nikonov G.I. and Titova E.A.

 What else to read